 Apple unveils first new iPod model in four years

-The new-generation iPod touch, essentially an iPhone without the phone calls, was available in more than two dozen countries at Apple's online shop starting at US$199.
+The new-generation iPod touch, essentially an iPhone without the phone calls, is available in more than two dozen countries at Apple's online shop starting at US$199.

 "We're making the most affordable iOS device even better with performance that is twice as fast as before, Group FaceTime and augmented reality," said Apple vice-president of product marketing Greg Joswiak.